subdiff/subdiff.org/content/blog/2021/window-kindergarten.md

 [ordered][x11-stack-window]
 and even [switch nodes][x11-reparent-window] in the tree.

-:img-cap{src="assets/2021-02-19-child.png" cap='VLC playing a video in another child window.' cap-margin='-30px'}
+:img-cap{src="assets/2021-02-19-child.png" cap='VLC playing a video in another child window.' effect='shadow'}

 While the details of that windowing logic can become complex very quickly, I think the general idea behind the window tree itself is simple to grasp.